1. Introduction

 A number of alternatives are available, notably the following:

 1. AQuaLEED (with a useful poster overview of phaseshifts calculations).
 This is an officially mentioned piece of software on Michel Van Hove’s LEED Calculation Homepage.
-Furthermore, although the poster mentions that the software is written in python, this software is not (currently) distributed on https://PyPI.org (or via alternative means such as a docker image on DockerHub) and therefore harder to intergrate with other python LEED-related projects such as CLEED and cleedpy.
+Furthermore, although the poster mentions that the software is written in python, as of 2025 this software is not distributed on https://PyPI.org (or via alternative means such as a docker image on DockerHub) and therefore harder to integrate with other python LEED-related projects such as CLEED and cleedpy.

 Note